tapis-project/tapis-java-build/README.md

 - tapis-cmd: Provides a convenient way for Tapis commands to be issued from within a Java IDE and from the command line.
 - tapis-apps: Tapis Applications service housing Apps api and Apps lib
 - tapis-files: Tapis Files api and backend
-- tapis-java: Tapis Jobs and Security api's and lib's
+- tapis-jobs: Tapis Jobs api's and lib's
 - tapis-meta: Tapis Meta data service repository
-- notifications: Tapis Notifications system
+- tapis-notifications: Tapis Notifications system
+- tapis-security: Tapis Security Kernel api's and lib's
 - metav3-RH4-core: Docker image for the restheart base server
 - tapis-testapps: Test application used to exercise Tapis Jobs service
 - tapis-shared-java-tst: Test repo for tapis-shared-java code release flow